 1. A knowledge of basic uninformed and heuristic search techniques.

 2. A knowledge of basic logic or probabilistic reasoning techniques.

 3. A knowledge of basic machine learning techniques.

-4. An ability to implement basic AI methods in Lisp or in Prolog.
+4. An ability to implement basic AI methods in Python.

 5. An ability to identify and apply an appropriate AI method to a given problem.